-Panthera receives various federal government grants and pass-through contracts that are nonreciprocal transactions and records revenue when expenditures have been incurred in compliance with the grantor's restrictions or when deliverable results specified in the agreements have been achieved.
-Advance payments received for grants and contracts which have not yet been earned are reflected as Unearned Grants.
-Amounts earned but not yet paid under the grants and contracts are included in grants receivable.
+Panthera receives various federal government grants that are nonreciprocal transactions and records revenue when expenditures have been incurred in compliance with the grantor's restrictions or when deliverable results specified in the agreements have been achieved.
+Advance payments received for grants and contracts which have not yet been earned are reflected as Deferred Revenue.
+Amounts earned but not yet paid under the grants and contracts are included in contributions and grants receivable.